djturizo/ybus-inv-check/README.md

 ## `test_pglib.m`
-Script for running the program on PGLib-OPF test cases
+Script for running the program on PGLib test cases

 ### Syntax